Taken from California instructions from Form 540

 - Use the Use Tax Worksheet to compute use tax due on all purchases, or

 - Use the Use Tax Worksheet to compute use tax due on all individual items purchased for $1,000 or more plus all items purchased for use in a trade of business.

 - Use the Estimated Use Tax Table to estimate the use tax due on individual, non-business items purchased for less than $1,000, then add the amounts and report the total use tax on Line 91.

 If you are permitted and would like to use the Estimated Use Tax Lookup Table instead, please click here.

-For more information about Use Tax, please review the 540 Instructions for line 91.
+For more information about Use Tax, please review the 540 Instructions.